 Community organizer job opportunities are growing.
 Start-ups like Swing Left are seeking to create a national grassroots network of more than 300,000 volunteers to help take back the US House of Representatives by targeting the 78 most competitive races, enough to flip party control and change the country’s political agenda.

-One of the biggest disappointments of Barack Obama’s presidency was that it did not engender a new wave of community organizers to sustain the president’s agenda, and protect his veto-proof majority in the Congress, 2009-11.
-This failure ultimately spawned distrust and disenchantment with the system among progressives and the Bernie Sanders “movement.”
+One of the biggest disappointments of Barack Obama’s presidency was that it did not engender a long-term wave of community organizers to sustain the president’s agenda and protect his veto-proof majority in the Congress, 2009-11.
+This failure, due to complacency and a faith in top-down rather than bottom-up political activism, ultimately spawned disappointment in Obama, distrust and disenchantment with the system among progressives and the Bernie Sanders “movement.”

 “Once thought of as a destination for lefty radicals committed to living lives of low pay, frustration, and bitter burnout, community organizing is now seen by many young people as an exciting career,” the Times Sara Rimer reported.